-- 1. Eligibility for the SSI State Supplement program was restricted to SSI recipients who had an ineligible spouse based on Social Security Administration (SSA) criteria and individuals who SSA considers as Mandatory Income Level (MIL) clients.
+b. the reduced grant in the first level sanction was to be sent to a protective payee every month until the client cooperated and left sanction status; and c. the grant was reduced by the person(s) share or forty percent, whichever was more.
+The grant continued to be sent to a protective payee until the client participates in WorkFirst activities.
+July 2002 1.
+Eligibility for the SSI State Supplement program was restricted to SSI recipients who had an ineligible spouse based on Social Security Administration (SSA) criteria and individuals who SSA considers as Mandatory Income Level (MIL) clients.
 Beginning July 1, 2002, ESA paid about 5,200 people an SSP.
-About 100,000 SSI recipients payments ended June 30, 2002.
+About 100,000 SSI recipients' payments ended June 30, 2002.
 The current SSP amount for an individual with an ineligible spouse was \$70 per month.
-MIL recipients payments varied based upon the amount of the payment they received in January 1974 when states converted from state programs for the aged, blind, and disabled to the Federal SSI program.
-MIL rates varied between \$0.74 and \$199.50 per month. - 2.
+MIL recipients' payments varied based upon the amount of the payment they received in January 1974 when states converted from state programs for the aged, blind, and disabled to the Federal SSI program.
+MIL rates varied between \$0.74 and \$199.50 per month.
 A change in required background checks was made to include any individuals sixteen years of age or older who resided with a provider when child care occurred outside the WCCC child's home.

-- 1. With the passing of HB-1144, a one-time exemption from full-time participation was allowed in the WorkFirst program.
+June 2002 1.
+With the passing of House Bill (HB-1144), a one-time exemption from full-time participation was allowed in the WorkFirst program.
 Recipients who had a child between the ages of four months and 12-months might be exempt only once from full-time participation, however, part-time participation was required, up to 20 hours, until the child reached 12 months.
-Full-time participation was required with each subsequent child. - 2.
-Criteria were adopted in June 2002 for extending eligibility for TANF/SFA clients beyond the 60-month limit established under PRWORA. - a.
-The following individuals were exempt from participating in WorkFirst activities: - (1) older caretaker relatives: - (2) adults with chronic and severe disability including facilitated applicants for SSI or other federal disability benefits;

-- (3) clients caring for a child with special needs; and - (4) clients caring for an adult with disabilities. - b.
-The following adults were extended beyond the 60-month time limit: - (1) those participating in WorkFirst activities; - (2) those that were impacted by family violence and are participating in approved family violence activities: - (3) those resolving barriers to employment; and - (4) those caring for an infant less than four months old. - c.
+Full-time participation was required with each subsequent child.
+2. Criteria were adopted in June 2002 for extending eligibility for TANF/SFA clients beyond the 60-month limit established under PRWORA. a.
+The following individuals were exempt from participating in WorkFirst activities: i. older caretaker relatives; ii. adults with chronic and severe disability including facilitated applicants for SSI or other federal disability benefits; iii. clients caring for a child with special needs; and iv. clients caring for an adult with disabilities. b.
+The following adults were extended beyond the 60-month time limit: i. those participating in WorkFirst activities; ii. those that were impacted by family violence and are participating in approved family violence activities; iii. those resolving barriers to employment; and iv. those caring for an infant less than four months old. c.
 Families beyond the 60-month limit where the adults were not participating in WorkFirst activities received a child safety net payment for only the children's needs.
 The Department assigned a protective payee to manage these benefits.